 - Remember that there is no such thing as a group certificate.
 Since 2001 they have been called PAYG Payment Summaries.
 This will save a lot of confusion in dealing with the ATO.

 - Have a good look for it at home.
 Don’t be lazy!
+It’s probably in that box of files in your garage, under the empty paint cans.

 - Ask your employer.
 Your employer has obligations to keep tax records, and most will be able to get you a copy within a few days.
+The bigger the business, the more chance you have of getting records.

 How to find missing tax records